jl-imb/4400phase4/README.md

 ## How to Run the Application

-1. Instructions for MySQL database stuff
-2. Run the Flask application:
+1. Run the Flask application:
    ```
    python app.py
    ```
-4. Open a web browser and navigate to: `http://localhost:5000`
+2. Open a web browser and navigate to: `http://localhost:5000`

 ## Technologies Used